lindakovacs/phpquery/README.md

 # How to make contributions on Github

+Search *Issues* (second option to the right of the search bar up top).
+Some search queries you can use: 'typos', 'documentation', 'html', etc.
+When you find an Issue you are interested in resolving, click on the repository name and follow the below steps:

 1. Fork the repository
 2. Find the **ssh** or **https** link on the right-hand side of the repository.
 Copy the link and then type this into your terminal: